Holly Mount Orphanage / School, Tottington, Lancashire

 The girls at Holly Mount were taught a range of domestic skill including knitting, dressmaking, lace-making, embroidery, crochet work, baking and jam-making.
 By 1920, dairy work had also been added and the home by then appeared to have had its own band.

-During the First World War, Holly Mount took in wounded soldiers during the First World War.
+During the First World War, Holly Mount was used to provide medical care for wounded New Zealand soldiers.
 In the Second World War, it housed children evacuated from areas in danger of enemy bombing.

 The Orphanage's original block later became an old people's home.
 After the nuns left Holly Mount in 1992, the block was demolished and most of the other buildings converted to residential use.
 The former school building is now home to a local primary school.